Save

 Greasing and lining the pans with a round of parchment paper makes removing the cakes especially easy.
 I like to trace the pan on the parchment paper and then cut, leaving a tab to help release the cake.

 Want to know something funny?
 This is the exact same cake as the one pictured above.
-Because people like to see the inside of the cake–and because I only like to make what we can eat–I cut the piece and then stuck it back and frosted right over it after taking the picture!
+Because people like to see the inside of the cake, I cut the piece and then stuck it back and frosted right over it after taking the picture!
 The color of the frosting looks a little different because this picture was taken at night with the overhead lights on.
 Click HERE for the creamy, mouthwatering, Foolproof Peanut Butter Frosting recipe.

-For fun, I often decorate with miniature peanut butter cups to allude to the cake flavors.
-For the caramel frosting version below, I use caramel Hershey Kisses.
+For fun, I often decorate with miniature peanut butter cups to allude to the flavors in the cake or the frosting.
+For the caramel frosting version, I use caramel Hershey Kisses.

-This recipe for classic chocolate cake mixes up quickly in a single bowl with ingredients you likely have on hand.
+This recipe mixes up quickly in a single bowl with ingredients you likely have on hand.
 It's light, moist, and perfect for any celebration!

 Ingredients